Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/Documentation.md

 - Basic code for the ShopMenu()-method
 - Added the ShopEnd()-code
 - ShopMenu() completed, just need to be updated with the links to CD-methods when they are added

+# Next phase intro: Working the CollectionofCDs class:
+- Create a List where we can store the CDs
+Two points: I chose between creating this as a .txt, which would be easy to implement but is harder to structure (we would need to create comma-separated values), or to create this as a .json file.
+That would be easier to read/write data to - so I chose cdcollection.json
+- I also decided to expand the class to include year of release and genre, as we want to search the class it seems like a good idea to have eras and genres!
+- Here I want to note that to see the files in Virtual Studio we have to shift+alt+a "add existing item" to see the documentation.md + cdcollection.json in solution explorer

+# Development phase two / version history:
+- Added the List<CD>, the relative file path and
+- ..also CollectionOfCDs-constructor, the primary role is to load LoadCDCollection which is a method constructed to assist with handling loading the List (so we don't re-use code in the search/add/etc methods)
+- Added SaveCDCollection() to handle writing to file
 -